zenodeapp/shielded-swap/README.md

 This has been written by ZENODE and is licensed under the MIT-license (see [LICENSE](./LICENSE)).

 > [!NOTE]
+> If you need to send funds over from Osmosis to Namada or vice versa, head over to https://zenode.app/explorer/namada/ibc.
+>
-> A partially-working web-based Shielded IBC application can be found at https://zenode.app/explorer/namada/ibc (Shielded OSMO/THETA to Namada works).
+> This is a partially-working web-based Shielded IBC application (Transparent transfers work + shielded OSMO/THETA to Namada).

 ## Requirements
 - [gum](https://github.com/charmbracelet/gum)